Name: Indian name

 Indian names are based on a variety of systems and naming conventions, which vary from region to region.
 Names are also influenced by religion and caste and may come from epics.
 India's population speaks a wide variety of languages and nearly every major religion in the world has a following in India.
-This variety makes for subtle, often confusing, differences in names and naming styles.
+This variety makes for differences in names and naming styles.
 Due to historical Indian cultural influences, several names across South and Southeast Asia are influenced by or adapted from Indian names or words.

 For some Indians, their birth name is different from their official name; the birth name starts with a randomly selected name from the person's horoscope (based on the nakshatra or lunar mansion corresponding to the person's birth).

 Many children are given three names, sometimes as a part of religious teaching.

-Quranic names (Arabic names)
+Quranic names

-We can see many Arabic names in the Quran and in Muslim people, such as Allah, Muhammad, Khwaja, Ismail, Mehboob, Suhelahmed, Shoheb Ameena, Aaisha, Sameena, Rumana, Swaleha, etc.
+Most names in the Quran are Arabic, such as Allah, Muhammad, Khwaja, Ismail, Mehboob, Suhelahmed, Shoheb Ameena, Aaisha, Sameena, Rumana, and Swaleha.

-The names Mohammed and Ahmed are the same, for example Suhel Ahmad or Mohammad Suhel are the same.
-There are many similar names in Islam and Christianity, such as Yosef (Islamic)/Joseph (Christian), Adam/Adam, Dawood/David, Rumana/Romana, Maryam/Mary, Nuh/Noah, etc.